How to plant Gladioluses? - The ultimate planting guide for Gladioluses

 Do not mistake dried-out bulbs for dormant, because we often ship dormant bulbs to keep them in optimal condition.

-Growing Gladioluses in containers is a delightful way to add vibrant colors to small spaces.
+If you have limited garden space or want to add vertical interest to patios and balconies, planting gladiolus bulbs in pots and containers is a great option.
 Begin by choosing a well-draining pot and filling it with a rich potting mix.
 Plant the corms 4-6 inches apart and 4 inches deep, ensuring the pointed end faces up.
 Place the container in a sunny spot and water regularly, keeping the soil consistently moist.
 Support the tall stems with stakes as the plants grow.
 After blooming, allow the foliage to wither naturally before storing the corms for the next season.
-Container gardening with Gladiolus is easy, bringing beauty and elegance to even the smallest gardens or balconies.
+Pots and container gardening with Gladiolus is easy, bringing beauty and elegance to even the smallest gardens or balconies.

 Ground vs. pots: where do Gladiolus thrive better?